Bring 6 quarts of water to a rolling boil

 and add 2 teaspoons salt.

-Clean the zucchini blossoms, removing the pistils and gently rinsing them under running water to remove any pollen from the interior.
+blossoms, removing the pistils and gently rinsing them under running water to remove any pollen from the interior.
 Let air dry.
 Reserve 4 blossoms and set aside.
 Being careful not to crush the blossoms, gently chop

 them into 1/2-inch pieces.